 You should keep your language neutral and avoid referencing anything about how people should respond.
 You want to ensure that people respond in the manner which most accurately reflects their personal views and interpretations.

-A good rule of thumb to apply when selecting your language is to use words that can apply to both good or bad news.
-For example, "honest" as opposed to words that evoke emotion, such as "brutal."
+When selecting your language, a good rule of thumb is to use words that can apply to both good and bad news.
+For example, "honest" instead of words that evoke emotion, such as "brutal."

 3. Don’t suggest that the survey is all about you as the manager

 As managers, we're all keen that the teams we lead are engaged.
-However, it’s important that you don't over-emphasize the survey in relation to yourself.
+However, you mustn’t over-emphasize the survey in relation to yourself.
 After all, the engagement survey is a means of collecting feedback on overall engagement, covering a wide range of factors.
 It is not 360 feedback on your own performance.

 What should I do instead?